h4d35ccs/ATMMonitoring-osoco/ATMMonitoring/doc/developer/source/installation/install-deploy.rst

 #.
 Next we must make the ATM Agent jar available to Maven as a dependency package.
 We can do it in two ways:

-	* Installing it in the local Maven repo: select the pom file and right click on it, search for **Run As** ⇒ **Maven build...**, that will open a window, search for the option *goal* and write the following:
+	* Installing it in the local Maven repo: select the pom file and right click on it, search for **Run As** --> **Maven build...**, that will open a window, search for the option *goal* and write the following:

 		.. code-block:: text

-			org.apache.maven.plugins:maven-install-plugin:2.3.1:install-file -Dfile=${project.basedir}/lib/InventoryAgentData.jar-DgroupId=ncr.ATMMonitoring.agent  -DartifactId=ATMAgent -Dversion=1.0 -Dpackaging=jar -DlocalRepositoryPath=${project.basedir}/lib/
+			org.apache.maven.plugins:maven-install-plugin:2.3.1:install-file -Dfile=${project.basedir}/lib/InventoryAgentData.jar -DgroupId=ncr.ATMMonitoring.agent  -DartifactId=ATMAgent -Dversion=1.0 -Dpackaging=jar -DlocalRepositoryPath=${project.basedir}/lib/

 		.. image:: images-install/image11.png
 			:width: 500px